onokumus/metismenujs/README.md

 > MetisMenu: Collapsible menu plugin with Vanilla-JS

+> This plugin does not support any version of IE browser.

 Please consider following this project's author, [Osman Nuri Okumus](https://github.com/onokumus), and consider starring the project to show your :heart: and support.

 - [Getting started](#getting-started)